zdravkov/kendo-docs/api/wrappers/jsp/chart/valueaxisitem.md

 ### axisCrossingValue `Object`

 Value at which the category axis crosses this axis.
-(Only for object)
+(Only for object)Value indicies at which the category axes cross the value axis.
+(Only for array)Date at which the category axis crosses this axis.
+(Only for date)

 #### Example
     <kendo:chart-valueAxisItem axisCrossingValue="axisCrossingValue">